LLNL/ygm/Readme.md

 ### Remote Lambdas
 A *remote lambda* is any lambda that may potentially be executed on a different rank.
-These lambdas are identified as being those given to a `ygm::communicator` or any of the storage containers through a function prefixed by `async`.
+These lambdas are identified as being those given to a `ygm::comm` or any of the storage containers through a function prefixed by `async_`.

 The defining feature of remote lambdas is they **must not** capture any variables; all variables must be provided as arguments.
 This limitation is due to the lack of